nest/nest-simulator/doc/guides/running_simulations.rst

     q_\text{real} = \frac{T_\text{wall}}{T_\text{sim}}

-If the real-time factor is larger than `1` as in the example above, the simulation runs more slowly than the wall-clock time passes.
+If the real-time factor is larger than `1` as in the example above, the simulation runs slower than the wall-clock time.

-In the case that a simulation script contains multiple ``Simulate()`` calls, the percentage simulation time is reset to `0%` at the beginning of each call, but the abolute simulation time and the real-time factor account for the total elapsed times.
+In case a simulation script contains multiple ``Simulate()`` calls, the percentage simulation time is reset to `0%` at the beginning of each call, but the absolute simulation time and the real-time factor account for the total elapsed times.

 .. note::